 A: On a cancer trial you may receive access to a treatment or procedure not available to other patients.
-You would be closely monitored by your study doctor and the research team.
+You would be closely monitored by your study doctor and the research support team of nurses.

 You would also be helping to find answers to cancer for future generations.